Dogzhou/data_searcher/README.md

 ### Last
 Sorry this is not a result of TDD, I didn't have 100% confidence of my solution and Elixir is still new to me, it was like "let me try if this make sense" everywhere during development;

-only core search function and format function was tested(many test cases missing), and I personally don't quite like the test strategy, ***Property Based Testing*** would make more sense but couldn't introduce it before deadline.
+only core search function and format function was tested(many sad path test cases missing), ***Property Based Testing*** would make more sense but couldn't introduce it before deadline.

 after done this project I love Elixir more.